 Training, qualifications & experience

 I have a Masters from the University of Roehampton in Integrative Counselling and Psychotherapy and hold an OCST Online Counselling Diploma.

 I have 20 years experience in the health and well-being sector and currently work in palliative care at St. Joseph's Hospice, as Lead Complementary Therapist.

-Prior to that, I worked in the business for over 10 years.
+Prior to that, I worked in business for over 10 years.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Ethical Framework for Good Practice.
 I attend regular supervision and participate in continued professional development.